-If you and your kid crew are in need of a little family vacay, the slower pace, lessened crowds and off-season hotel rates make the post-summer months the perfect time to schedule a weekend out of town.
-Whether you’re looking for an adventurous getaway, a scenic destination or a relaxing locale, we’ve put together 13 kid-approved fall getaways, all within a few hour’s drive of Seattle.
-The best part?
-They all require very little planning on your part.
+If you and your crew are in need of a little family vacay, the slower pace, lessened crowds and off-season hotel rates make the post-summer months the perfect time to schedule a weekend out of town.
+Whether you’re looking for an adventurous getaway in the mountains or a scenic destination on the water, scroll down for 13 kid-approved fall getaways all within a few hour’s drive of Seattle.

 Bonus: Lake Chelan hosts a variety of fall festivals.
-Consider planning a trip Oct.7-8 or 14-15 for the annual Lake Crush Festival, a two-day festival where you can take in the beautiful autumn sounds and sights of Lake Chelan while stomping grapes and tasting the delicious fruits of your labor along with exploring local wineries with special tours from cellar masters and winemakers.
-November 17-24 marks Lake Chelan’s Festival of Trees.
+Consider planning a trip Oct.5-6 or 12-13 for the annual Lake Chelan Crush Festival, a two-day festival where you can take in the beautiful autumn sounds and sights of Lake Chelan while stomping grapes and tasting the delicious fruits of your labor along with exploring local wineries with special tours from cellar masters and winemakers.
+Late November and early December marks Lake Chelan’s Festival of Trees.
 Take a leisurely stroll through the businesses located in historic downtown Chelan while bidding on the beautifully decorated holiday trees that line the main drag.
-Psst… each tree is designed by a local artist, merchant or organization and all proceeds from the auction will benefit the Chelan Food Bank.
-Or consider visiting Nov.
-24-26 during Lake Chelan’s Fall Barrel Tasting.
-During this time, visitors can give thanks to the harvest season by enjoying the season’s warming reds straight from the barrel, and linger over samples of the best varieties in the valley.
-Psst... winemakers will also be on hand sharing their secrets and techniques for creating their award-winning wines and showcasing some of their delicious collections.
+Psst!
+Each tree is designed by a local artist, merchant or organization and all proceeds from the auction will benefit the Chelan Food Bank.

-Bonus: For an even extra special trip, plan to go during their Harvest Festival, Oct 7-8 & 14-15.
-Two weekends of festive events and activities at the Historic Nelson Farm mean Halloween-themed activities, pony and wagon rides, a pee-wee rodeo and a 1,000 bale hay maze and hay pyramid, plus a pumpkin patch, food and beer garden.
+Bonus: For an even extra special trip, plan to go during their Harvest Festival, Oct.
+5-6 & 12-13.
+Two weekends of festive events and activities at the Historic Nelson Farm mean Halloween-themed activities, pony and wagon rides, petting zoo, pumpkin archery, hay maze and hay pyramid, plus a pumpkin patch, food and beer garden.

-Come autumn in Cannon Beach, rain boots replace flip flops.
+Come autumn in Cannon Beach, rain boots replace flip-flops.
 While the crowds are long gone, pelicans and fog roll in this time of year, creating a magical landscape with cozy restaurants snuggled up to a beach starring the beloved Haystack Rock.
 Your best bet for dinner in the oceanside Oregon city is the Public Coast Brewing Co., serving fluffy cornbread topped with sweet clover butter in an iron skillet that’s bigger than the circumference of your face.
 Stop in the verdant Ecola State Park on your way to Manzanita, a sleepy beach town 20 minutes south peppered with shops, a bakery and the kid-favorite Left Coast Siesta, a little taco shop slinging fresh Mexican-inspired fare on the cheap.
-Search sites like VRBO for homey vacation rentals at low-season prices, or hunker down at the The Ocean Lodge.

 The only work you’ll do during a weekend at Copalis Beach will be drive the two to three hours it takes to get to the beach town a few miles north of Ocean Shores.
-Rent a condo at Surfcrest Vacation Condominiums and enjoy the heated outdoor pool or book a cozy cabin at the warm, rustic Iron Springs Resort (pictured above) and share gooey cinnamon rolls prepared by the staff.
-If you forget your kite or sand toys, the general store sells everything you need to make this beach vacay one to remember.
-Psst... bring a stack of your kiddo’s favorite books and prepare to spend precious time just being together.
+Rent a condo at Surfcrest Vacation Condominiums and enjoy the heated outdoor pool or book a cozy cabin at the warm, rustic Iron Springs Resort (pictured above) and share gooey cinnamon rolls (made by the staff) in your cabin.
+If you forget your kite or sand toys, the Iron Springs General Store sells everything you need to make this beach vacay one to remember.
+Psst!
+Bring a stack of your kiddo’s favorite books and prepare to spend precious time just being together.

 Bonus: Copalis Beach is ground zero for some of the best razor clam digging on the Washington Coast.
 The Mocrocks Beach is tentatively scheduled to open for clamming Oct.
-6-7, Nov.
-3 & 5, Dec.
-2 & 4 and Dec.
-31 and the team at Iron Springs Resort is ready to make your clamming dreams come true.
+26 & 28.
+Additional (tentative) dates include Oct.
+30 & Nov.
+1, 11, 13, 15, 17, 24, 26, 28 & 30 and Dec.
+11, 13, 15, 26 & 28, 2019 and the team at Iron Springs Resort is ready to make your clamming dreams come true.
 Whether you’re a newbie to the ways of these speedy bivalves or you’re looking to refresh your skills, Iron Springs’ Guided Clam Digs will have you noshing on clams from the comfort of your cabin in no time.
 Just give Iron Springs Resort a call and book your personalized package which includes all your digging essentials, an official digging license, a clam cleaning tutorial and even a bottle of white wine and sautéed razor clam recipe to prepare dinner in your cabin.

 Granted, exchange rates aren’t what they used to be, but you’ll love the variety of shopping, sightseeing and dining experiences this gorgeous, family-friendly world-class city has to offer.
 The kids will have a blast at the Kids Market at Granville Island, where they can easily spend a few hours climbing around in the indoor playground, playing arcade games or browsing toy stores.
-There’s something for everyone at Stanley Park (biking, beaches, putt-putt, the fabulous Vancouver Aquarium, a miniature train…) and you’ll definitely want to visit the Telus World of Science.
+There’s something for everyone at Stanley Park (think: biking, beaches, putt-putt, the fabulous Vancouver Aquarium, a miniature train) and you’ll definitely want to visit the Science World at Telus World of Science.
 Truth be told, there’s no shortage of things to do with kids in Vancouver, and you may have trouble packing it in.

 Stay at Vancouver Marriott Pinnacle Downtown Hotel (fab indoor pool) or the Hampton Inn & Suites by Hilton (free breakfast and a really cool rooftop whirlpool and game room.)
 Don’t forget to get your docs in a row for the border crossing.